-Does this financial product have a sustainable investment objective? ● ● □ Yes ●○ ✓ No It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the cha as i will promotes Environmental/Social (E/S) naracteristics and while it does not have its objective a sustainable investment, it Il have a minimum proportion of% of istainable investments EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective inve ill make a minimum of sustainable estments with a social • n promotes E/S characteristics, but will not make any sustainable
+Sustainable investment Does this financial product have a sustainable investment objective? means an investment in an economic activity ●●□ Yes P ⊂ ✔ No that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the It will make a minimum of sustainable investments with an environmental objective:% in economic activities that qualify as environmentally sustainable under the It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments investee companies follow good governance practices.
+EU Taxonomy with an environmental objective in economic activities that qualify as The EU Taxonomy is a in economic activities that do not qualify as environmentally sustainabl environmentally sustainable under the EU Taxonomy classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
+That under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy Regulation does not lay down a list of socially □ with a social objective sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the It will make a minimum of sustainable v investments with a social objective:% It promotes E/S characteristics, but will not make any sustainable investments